akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate_via_SQL_on_root_(UDF) 1a37593abbbf80d7a693de174fabf2b0.md

 gcc -g -shared -Wl,-soname,1518_udf2.so -o [1518_udf.so](http://1518.so/) 1518.o -lc
 ```

-Find any writable directory and move the 1518_udf.so in to that directory.(you can use current directory )
+Find any writable directory and move the 1518_udf.so in to that directory.

 ```
 mv ./1518_udf.so /tmp